core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * In case the response includes a 'kid' in the OSCORE option and unless responses from multiple servers are expected (see {{det-req-one-to-many}}), the client MUST verify it to be exactly the 'kid' of the server to which the Deterministic Request was sent.

-* The client removes any Request-Hash options from the response, and inserts a Request-Hash option with the full request hash in their place.
+* The client sets the Request-Hash option with the full request hash on the reponse.
+  If an option of a different value is already present, it rejects the response.

 * The client verifies the response using the group mode of Group OSCORE, as defined in {{Section 8.4 of I-D.ietf-core-oscore-groupcomm}}.
 In particular, the client verifies the counter signature in the response, based on the 'kid' of the server it sent the request to.
 When verifying the response, the Request-Hash option is treated as a Class I option.